gavinlyonsrepo/pic_18F47K42_projects/projects/OLED_GRAPH/README.md

 **Fonts**

 1. PICO font X by Y  = 4 by 6 .
-288 characters.
+288 characters. pFontPicoptr
 2. UNO font X by Y = 6 by 8 .
-147 characters.
+147 characters. pFontUnoptr
 3. MEGA font X by Y  = 16 by 16 .
-32 characters
+32 characters pFontMegaptr

 More fonts can be found here at  [link](http://www.rinkydinkelectronics.com/r_fonts.php),as  well as instructions on how to create them.